12 Geeky Christmas gift ideas to consider this festive year-end.

 Like I said above, a great gift doesn’t have to be physical.
 For example, it could also be a few hours of unforgettable fun.

-Experience Gifts is offering all sorts of experiences, which you can send as Christmas presents.
-The great thing about this portal is also that you can either specify what to send or opt for the gift pack, the latter allowing the recipient to decide himself or herself what to enjoy.
+Experience Gifts is offering all sorts of experiences, which you could send as Christmas presents.
+The great thing about this portal is that you can specify what to send or opt for a gift pack.
+The latter allows the recipient to decide for himself or herself what to enjoy.

-As for the actual selection of experiences, it’s quite extensive too, ranging from virtual reality sessions to golf lessons, to therapeutic massages.
-In the spirit of the ongoing rediscover Singapore campaigns, I think these gifts of discovery/adventure would be extremely appreciated by most Singaporeans.
+As for the selection of experiences, it’s quite extensive too, ranging from virtual reality sessions to golf lessons, to therapeutic massages.
+In the spirit of the ongoing rediscover Singapore campaigns, I think these gifts of discovery/adventure would be deeply appreciated by most Singaporeans.

 3. Cinematic Wonder and Fandom